rasavant-ms/eventhub-kafka-tests/locust-kubernetes/README.md

 that comma separated kafka node addresses will be stored in `KAFKA_BROKERS` field (the default being "kafka:9092").
 You'll need update it when connecting to some other cluster.

-The topic name can be also changed. `OUTPUT_TOPIC` is used for this purpose ("test-topic" is the default).
+The topic name can be also changed. `OUTPUT_TOPIC` is used for this purpose ("test" is the default).

 QUIET_MODE's default value is true.
 The code is written in such a way, that when quiet mode is off, atomic results (individual request info) will be logged to stdout.